cilium/cilium.io/CONTRIBUTING.md

 ## Blog posts

 Our blog page includes original blog posts about Cilium, as well as links to external articles hosted elsewhere.
-If you’d like to submit a blog post to Cilium.io please check that your article meets the following guidelines.
-We welcome PRs, but if you’d like to discuss a possible submission first please start a conversation in [#cilium-website in Slack](https://cilium.slack.com/archives/C033BUL97BK).
+If you'd like to submit a blog post to Cilium.io please check that your article meets the following guidelines.
+We welcome PRs, but if you'd like to discuss a possible submission first please start a conversation in [#cilium-website in Slack][slack].

 Content guidelines:

 * Posts should be valuable content for the Cilium community
 * Posts should not be vendor pitches, and should focus on the open source Cilium project
 * Posts hosted on cilium.io should be original content.
 You can submit a link to an external article instead of copying content.
+* All content is contributed under the CC-BY-4.0 license

 Each post should be in one of the following categories: